Identifiable learning of dissipative dynamics: Results

 \subsection{Polymer Stretching Dynamics}

 \makeatletter \protected@edef\@currentlabelname{Polymer Stretching Dynamics} \makeatother We next demonstrate our approach by modeling the temporal evolution of polymer chain extension under elongational flow.
 Owing to its ubiquity in polymer processing, this physical process is fundamental to the study of polymer rheology and has been a subject of extensive research within the polymer physics community~\cite{bird1987dynamics,de1974coil,doi1988theory}.
-Landmark experiments and simulations at the single-molecule level have revealed a profound heterogeneity, in which identical polymer chains exhibit starkly different stretching dynamics, and the statistical nature of this heterogeneity is acutely sensitive to system parameters such as flow strength~\cite{perkins1997single,smith1998response,larson2005rheology}.
+Landmark experiments and simulations at the single-molecule level have revealed a profound heterogeneity, in which identical polymer chains exhibit starkly different stretching dynamics, and the statistical nature of this heterogeneity is acutely sensitive to system parameters such as flow strength~\cite{larson2005rheology,perkins1997single,smith1998response}.
 A recent deep learning strategy seeks to capture these dynamics by constructing macroscopic descriptors and their effective energy landscape~\cite{chen2024constructing}.
 However, the complexity and inherent stochasticity of polymer dynamics lead to identifiability issues in these models.
 The learned energy function lacks a unique physical definition, leading to inconsistent solutions even for identical datasets; thus the inferred non-equilibrium components fail to quantitatively capture the system's entropy production.
 This ambiguity has made it difficult to systematically investigate the influence of physical parameters on polymer dynamics.
-In this section, we show that our {\ourmethodname} is able to overcome these limitations, successfully capturing heterogeneous dynamics across various flow strengths while providing a physically meaningful energy landscape and a quantitative measure of entropy production.
+In this subsection, we show that our {\ourmethodname} is able to overcome these limitations, successfully capturing heterogeneous dynamics across various flow strengths while providing a physically meaningful energy landscape and a quantitative measure of entropy production.
+This capability further reveals scaling behaviors that were unattainable in existing approaches~\cite{chen2024constructing} due to the non-identifiability of potential functions across different flow strengths.